 What are Dental Veneers?

-What do Dental Veneers do?
+What do they do?

-They fix dental problems like teeth discoloration, worn-down teeth, broken or chipped teeth, misaligned, uneven or irregularly shaped teeth, and teeth gaps.
+Veneers enhance the shape, color, size, and length of the tooth and fix dental problems like teeth discoloration, worn-down teeth, broken or chipped teeth, and irregularly shaped teeth.

 Getting dental veneers involve three stages: the examination and planning of treatment, preparation, and the placement of the veneer.